ir-lab/intprim/README.md

 # intprim
 The Interaction Primitives library from the Interactive Robotics Lab at Arizona State University.

-This library implements Bayesian Interaction Primitives introduced in [1].
+This library implements the Bayesian Interaction Primitives algorithm.

 ## Installation
 To install this library, download the package and in the root directory run: